Available as a Jupyter notebook here.

 # Load observed counts of nuclei per droplet

-url = "http://www.medical-epigenomics.org/papers/datlinger2019/data/droplet_counts.csv"
+url = "https://www.medical-epigenomics.org/papers/datlinger2019/data/droplet_counts.csv"

 droplet_counts = pd.read_csv(url)